 Iowa State University is a good choice for students pursuing an Animal Science degree.
-Students who graduate from this program report average early career income of $30,843 and mid-career income of $63,817.
+Animal Science majors from Iowa State University get an earnings boost of approximately 23.3% over the average earnings of Animal Science majors.
 Based in Ames, Iowa, this institution is a good option for students who enjoy the excitement of a popular city.

 University of Minnesota - Twin Cities is among your top options if you're planning on studying Animal Science.
-Grads of the Animal Science program state that they receive average early career earnings of $34,481 and mid-career earnings of $54,628.
-Based in Minneapolis, Minnesota, this university is optimum for young people who thrive in an urban setting.
+Grads of the Animal Science program state that they receive average early career earnings of $35,000 and mid-career earnings of $35,000.
+This school is among the largest schools in Minnesota.

-High quality education for veterans and military members has earned this school a high rating.
-You will be able to meet others from numerous cultures first-hand, thanks to UMN Twin Cities' diverse population.
+UMN Twin Cities has earned a top position for education quality for veterans and active-duty military.
+UMN Twin Cities boasts a top ranked men's ice hockey team.
 Ever wish colleges and universities were graded with a report card?
 Now they are.
 Have a look at University of Minnesota - Twin Cities' scorecard.

 Northwest Missouri State University is among your top options if you want to study Animal Science.
+Students from the Animal Science degree program at Northwest Missouri State University make 22.6% more than the average college grad with the same degree.
 Students who enjoy a more slow-paced life will appreciate Northwest Missouri State University's location in the small town of Maryville, Missouri.

 The student body at Northwest Missouri State University is extremely diverse and includes undergrads from across 23 U.S. states and 26 nations around the world.
 Due to its minimal price and its excellent education, Northwest Missouri State University is a great bargain, earning a rank of #6 in Missouri.
 Videos from Northwest Missouri State University could be a good way to explore university.